 My Screen Free Preschool Fun Arsenal

 Some of the toys in our rotation will be creative and some just fun.
-But these are the items I like to have on hand all the time.
+But this is a list of the items I like to have on hand all the time.
+However, if you don’t want to own them or you don’t have the space to own them, we also have ideas of where to find these toys around town.
+We’ll also keep adding ideas, so leave your favorites in the comments.

 1. Trains & Cars